elbakerino/react-survey-boilerplate/README.md

 #### Implementing Custom Survey

 Two ready-to-use survey implementations are included in the boilerplate: [SurveyGen](#survey-generator-surveygen) and [SurveyTable](#survey-table).
 They handle/show the survey in different ways and support different question types through multiple question handler.

+With the base components you can create any own handler, take a look in [src/SurveyGen/SurveyGen](./src/SurveyGen/SurveyGen.tsx) and [src/SurveyTable/SurveyTable](./src/SurveyTable/SurveyTable.tsx) for how this can be done.

 ### Question Handler